 U.S. law defines human trafficking as the use of force, fraud, or coercion to compel a person into commercial sex acts or labor or services against his or her will.
 The one exception involves minors and commercial sex.
 Inducing a minor into commercial sex is considered human trafficking regardless of the presence of force, fraud or coercion.

-Human trafficking occurs when a trafficker takes any one of the enumerated actions, and then employs the means of force, fraud or coercion for the purpose of compelling the victim to provide commercial sex acts or labor or services.
+The Action-Means-Purpose (AMP) Model can be helpful in understanding the federal law.
+Human trafficking occurs when a perpetrator, often referred to as a trafficker, takes an Action, and then employs the Means of force, fraud or coercion for the Purpose of compelling the victim to provide commercial sex acts or labor or services.
 At a minimum, one element from each column must be present to establish a potential situation of human trafficking.
-Situations of minors engaging in commercial sex are human trafficking, despite the presence of force, fraud or coercion.
-The presence of force, fraud or coercion indicates that the victim has not consented of his or her own free will.

 How many people are trafficked in the U.S. every year?